Carbon Neutral: Messages of Hope

-At Berkwood Hedge School in Berkeley, CA, first-grade teacher Natalie Crowley recently led her kids through a three-day “teach in” on the topic of climate change.
+At Berkwood Hedge School in Berkeley, CA, Grade 1 teacher Natalie Crowley recently led her kids through a three-day “teach in” on the topic of climate change.
 There was an all-school assembly.
 Speakers talked about recycling.
 Then the kids did projects: Calculate your carbon footprint.
 Learn how to make a solar lantern.

 “They learn best through activity and experience,” Crowley says.
 “There is so much fear and anxiety around climate change; [a] sense of disaster.
 It’s really important to empower kids with tools, to remind them that all is not lost and that they can do things that make a difference.”

 That’s K–12 climate change in a nutshell.
 At a time when it would be easy to scare them silly, educators need to empower kids instead.
 They need to foster in young learners not just an understanding of the science behind climate change, but also a feeling that they themselves can make a difference.
 Kids need to know that change is possible.

 Practicality and Hope

 For K–12 teachers looking to incorporate crucial information on climate change, a positive attitude is the first order of business.

 “We’re trying to give them a message of practicality and hope, based on facts and science,” says Jenny Wiedower, Senior Manager, K12 Education at the U.S. Green Building Council.
 “We want to help them develop skills and ways of thinking that can contribute to combating climate change and to developing a more sustainable future.”

 At the National Wildlife Federation, Director K–12 Education Elizabeth Soper talks about “climate resilience,” which is the notion that environmental changes have wide-ranging social and economic impacts.
 She too grounds her approach in the notion of kids’ agency, their ability to make meaningful changes in their own world.